 Overall, it’s a highly customizable tool that lets you work in whatever methodology—kanban or otherwise—that fits your project and team.
 You’ll also find some useful workflow tools for automating parts of your process.

-Monday.com is great for enterprises because: Uber easy to pick up on, this tool has a low barrier to entry even for the least tech-inclined employees.
+monday.com is great for enterprises because: Very easy to pick up on, this tool has a low barrier to entry even for the least tech-inclined employees.

 Wrike is an award-winning enterprise project management software suitable for teams of five or more.
 It is highly configurable and allows users to customize workflows, dashboards, reports, and request forms.

 Wrike’s simple interface enables users to switch between Kanban boards, interactive drag-and-drop Gantt charts, and traditional workload views when visualizing priorities.
 Wrike features integrations with customer management solutions and sales lead tools, and it offers an unlimited number of users, to ensure it covers your employee capacity monitoring.
 Make sure users are aligned with company goals using intuitive business portfolio management, reports, resource management, and more.